ibm-cloud-docs/account/account-types.md

 ## Billable accounts
 {: #billableacts}

-When you sign up for a {{site.data.keyword.Bluemix_notm}} billable plan or request an upgrade to your account, you can select from four different {{site.data.keyword.Bluemix_notm}} accounts.
+When you sign up for an {{site.data.keyword.Bluemix_notm}} billable plan or request an upgrade to your account, you can select from four different {{site.data.keyword.Bluemix_notm}} accounts.
 The following table lists the different account types and their charging methods.

 |Account type |	How am I charged? |
 |------------------|-----------------------|